-As many in my church know, I often wear a collar for hospital visits.
+As many in my church know, I often wear a clergy collar for hospital visits.
 When I visit parishioners or when I’m asked to give an opening prayer at a fireman’s dinner, the collar goes on.

-For those who are versed in denominationalism or protestant traditions, you know that vast majority of Baptist ministers do not wear clerical collars.
+For those who are versed in denominationalism or protestant traditions, you know that vast majority of Baptist ministers do not wear clergy collars.
 Those funny looking white tabs or rounded white collars that ministers wear are most identified with Catholic, Anglican, and Lutheran traditions.

 If collars are not required for Baptist ministers or not a part of the Baptist tradition, what is a Baptist doing wearing one?

 As a young seminarian, I did a stretch in a clinical chaplain program in a hospital in the suburbs of Philadelphia.
 As a student chaplain, I was charged with doing rounds to patient rooms.
 As I visited, we evaluated the patient’s needs, offered prayer, and gave emotional support.